Indonesia–Palestine relations: Response to the Gaza war

 Indonesian residents hold a demonstration in support of Palestine in Jakarta, during the Gaza war.

 Indonesia has condemned Israel's response to the October 7 attacks.
 Specifically, Foreign Minister Retno Marsudi issued the "harshest of condemnations" towards Israel's assault on the Indonesian Hospital in Gaza.

 "Indonesia will not remain silent watching civilian casualties continue to mount, seeing gross injustice against the Palestinian people that continues to occur," said Jokowi in a press statement broadcast via the Presidential Secretariat's YouTube channel in Jakarta.
 Together with the Organisation of Islamic Cooperation (OIC), Indonesia sent a message to the world to stop the escalation of attacks and use of violence in Palestine.
 Indonesia and the OIC also asked to focus on solving humanitarian problems and the root of the problem, namely the Israeli occupation of Palestine.
 "Indonesia together with the OIC sends a strong message to the world to stop escalation, to stop the use of violence, to focus on humanitarian issues, and resolve the root of the problem, namely the Israeli occupation of Palestine," Jokowi emphasized.
 Jokowi also encouraged the world to stand together to build global solidarity to resolve the Palestinian problem fairly.
 Jokowi also requested that the problem be resolved using agreed International parameters.
 "Indonesia will continue to voice this on various occasions and international forums, including bilaterally with the Prime Minister of Saudi Arabia and at the ASEAN-GCC Summit tomorrow," said Jokowi.

 As part of a delegation of OIC countries, agreed to during an emergency session of the Islamic Summit Conference, Marsudi visited China and Russia, both Permanent Members of the UNSC, in an effort to garner support for a ceasefire.

 In Moscow, Marsudi stated that Israel's claim of self-defensive action, through its combined air- and ground assault, is inexcusable; "Israel, a colonialist, cannot use such an excuse" [ sic ].
 Marsudi iterates that, even if it were a valid excuse, self-defensive action is not "a license to kill civilian"[sic].
 She states that the intention of the OIC delegation is to formulate peace through the implementation of the two-state solution.

 Indonesia is preparing to send the hospital ship KRI dr. Radjiman Wedyodiningrat to Gaza.

+In February 2026, following a security meeting with Subianto, chief of staff of the Indonesian National Armed Forces, Maruli Simanjuntak, announced that the country is preparing to send between 5,000 to 8,000 to Gaza as part of the International Stabilization Force.